eegli/tinyparse/docs/reference/subcommands.md

 > This document describes how **subcommands** can be used to configure the parser.

 Here, we define four subcommands and the positional arguments they expect.
-Every subcommand is **called with an object containing the positional arguments it expects, the options and the globals**:
+Every subcommand is **called with an object containing the positional arguments it expects, the options, the globals and a usage text**:

 ```ts
 import { Parser } from '@eegli/tinyparse';